 |Connects to a computer or mobile device with the appropriate cable.|

 |Illuminates when active (press and hold mute for 3 seconds to switch on/off).|

 The MVi features a combination XLR and 1/4" TRS input.
 When a 1/4" input is inserted to an MVi, input mode switches to Hi-Z (instrument) and only flat mode is available.
 The flat preset mode enables the input monitor to be turned on or off.

 Note: When a 1/4" input is inserted no other preset modes are available and the Mode button toggles the input monitor on and off.

 Mode LED off: Input monitoring is disabled

 Use input monitoring when you want to hear the input signal as you record.
-If you want to hear the signal after it has been effected, turn off input monitoring and monitor through the Android device.
+If you want to hear the signal after it has been effected, turn off input monitoring and monitor through the recording device.